zain-zubair/nextjs-starter/README.md

    Then visit `http://localhost:3000` to view your project.

+## 🤝 Contributing

+Contributions, bug reports, and feature requests are welcome!
+Feel free to open issues and submit pull requests.

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---

+Customize and enhance it according to your project requirements, and enjoy a smooth development experience.
+Happy coding!